Tia-Clair Toomey: CrossFit Games

 Toomey first competed in the CrossFit Open less than a month after learning CrossFit in 2013.
 The following year she qualified for the Regionals, but was only ranked 18th in the Australian Regional.
 Toomey first qualified for the CrossFit Games in 2015 after two years of CrossFit competitions.
 She finished runner-up to Katrín Davíðsdóttir in her debut year, and was named Rookie of the Year.

 At the 2016 CrossFit Games, the women's competition was tightly fought between Davíðsdóttir and Toomey, but Toomey was again placed second after Davíðsdóttir managed to hold off a strong challenge from Toomey to win a second time.

 The 2017 CrossFit Games was again a close-fought competition, this time between Toomey and fellow Australian Kara Webb.
 Significantly, Webb was penalized after a judging error which resulted in dropped points for Webb in the penultimate event.
 Toomey won her first Games in a tight finish, beating Webb by only two points.

 At the 2018 Games, Toomey won convincingly with a 64-point lead over second-place Laura Horvath.
 The following year in the 2019 Games, she won with a large margin of 195 points over Kristin Holte, and became the first woman to win three CrossFit Games.

 In 2020, Toomey extended her record to four consecutive wins.
-Her performance in 2020 was the most dominant display ever by a female CrossFit athlete at the Games, winning 9 of the 12 events in the final stage at the Games, with a margin of victory of 360 points over Katrín Davíðsdóttir.
+Her performance in 2020 was the most dominant display ever by a female CrossFit athlete at the Games, winning nine of the 12 events in the final stage at the Games, with a margin of victory of 360 points over Katrín Davíðsdóttir.

-Toomey further extended the number of titles won to five at the 2021 CrossFit Games with another dominant display, winning 9 out of 15 events at the Games and setting a record score of 1,435.
+Toomey further extended the number of titles won to five at the 2021 CrossFit Games with another dominant display, winning nine of 15 events at the Games and setting a record score of 1,435.
 The five wins equalled the record set by Mat Fraser, and she also broke Fraser's record of 29 total event wins by setting a new record of 33 event wins.

 Toomey won her sixth title, and $310,000 prize money, at the 2022 CrossFit Games.
 Her win made her the only person to win six individual CrossFit Games title.
-She placed first in two of thirteen events at the competition.
+She placed first in two of 13 events at the competition.

-Toomey has indicated that she would not be competing at the 2023 CrossFit Games due to pregnancy, nevertheless she took part in the Open that season while pregnant.
+Prior to the 2023 CrossFit Games, Toomey indicated that she would not compete that year due to her pregnancy; nevertheless, she took part in the Open that season while pregnant.

+Toomey returned next year at the 2024 CrossFit Games and won her seventh title, extending her record of the most number of title wins among both males and females, and again at the 2025 CrossFit Games.